numpy/numpy/doc/source/reference/random/new-or-different.rst

   random numbers from a discrete uniform distribution.
 The ``rand`` and ``randn`` methods are only available through the legacy `~.RandomState`.
   This replaces both ``randint`` and the deprecated ``random_integers``.
-* The Box-Muller used to produce NumPy's normals is no longer available.
+* The Box-Muller method used to produce NumPy's normals is no longer available.
 * All bit generators can produce doubles, uint64s and uint32s via CTypes (`~PCG64.ctypes`) and CFFI (`~PCG64.cffi`).
   This allows these bit generators to be used in numba.